oceanflux-ghg/FluxEngine/README.md

 Please reference the publication linked below when using this toolbox and presenting its output in any publications.
 A journal paper describing the toolbox has been published here: http://journals.ametsoc.org/doi/abs/10.1175/JTECH-D-14-00204.1
-Please send any feedback and comments to Jamie Shutler, email: j.d.shutler@exeter.ac.uk The FluxEngine software was developed by The European Space Agency OceanFlux Greenhouse Gases Evolution project team.
+Please send any feedback and comments to Jamie Shutler, email: j.d.shutler@exeter.ac.uk The FluxEngine software was originally developed by The European Space Agency OceanFlux Greenhouse Gases and Evolution project teams.

 v2.0 (July 2016)
 ----